World Zionist Organization: History

-Membership in the ZO was open to all Jews, and the right to vote for delegates to the congresses was secured by the purchase of the Zionist Shekel.
+Membership in the ZO was open to all Jews, and the right to vote for delegates to the congresses was secured by the purchase of the "Zionist Shekel" i.e. a membership fee or donation named after the ancient Hebrew coin, the shekel.
 Delegations from all around the world, and from many different political backgrounds and religious traditions, took part in each Congress; delegations/parties were mainly grouped by ideology, rather than by geography.

 In 1960 the ZO changed its name to the World Zionist Organization and adopted a new constitution under which individuals are ineligible for membership, which is reserved for organizations.

-In 2010 rabbi Yosef Shalom Elyashiv published a letter criticizing the Shas Party for joining the WZO.
+In 2010, rabbi Yosef Shalom Elyashiv published a letter criticizing the Shas Party for joining the WZO.
 He wrote that the Party "is turning its back on the basics of Charedi Jewry of the past hundred years.
-In the words of Gedolei Yisroel: 'Zu Neveilah she’ein kamosa'."
 He compared this move to the decision of the Mizrachi movement to join the WZO [over one hundred years ago] which was the deciding factor in their separation from "authentic Torah Judaism."